burger-bytes/Burger-ESP32-NTPServer/README.md

 Initial starting point was firwmare found at https://www.elektormagazine.com/labs/mini-ntp-server-with-gps.

-Big thank you to my wife to getting me started and doing the soldering and figuring out a number of software issues from the intial starting above to our hardware and arduino IDE.
+Big thank you to my wife to getting me started and doing the soldering and figuring out a number of software issues between our intial starting point above and our hardware and arduino IDE.
 Definitely my better half :)